Heard of black sex link chickens, but aren’t sure what they’re like? We’ll tell you everything there is to know about this type of chicken!

-Pure breed chickens have long been the way to go to add consistency in a home flock of chickens.
-Pure breeds have some amazing benefits: you can scratch the competition itch by entering them in shows, you are guaranteed registration with the American Poultry Association, and the genetic quirks from long generations are guaranteed to appear in their chicks, leading to generations of consistency within the particular breeds.
+Pure breed chickens have long been the way to add consistency to a home flock of chickens.
+Pure breeds have some amazing benefits — you can scratch the competition itch by entering them in shows, you are guaranteed registration with the American Poultry Association, and the genetic quirks from long generations are guaranteed to appear in their chicks, leading to generations of consistency within the particular breeds.

 What Are Black Sex Link Chickens?

 Black sex link chickens are a hybrid mix that results by crossing a pure-bred barred hen and a pure-bred non-barred rooster.
 For example, crossing a Barred Plymouth Rock hen with a Rhode Island Red rooster will result in sex-linked chicks.
 When these parents mate, the pullets do not receive a barring gene because the barring gene is only on the male chromosome.

 What Are Sex Link Hybrids?

 In a nutshell (or an eggshell, as the case may be), a sex link hybrid is NOT an official breed of chicken.
 They retain many of the more positive qualities of their parent chickens’ breeds but are specifically bred for the uniqueness of their coloring.